-proc\lib:start\link is synchronous and does not return until proc\lib:init\ack or proc\lib:init\fail has been called, or when the process exits.
+proc lib:start link is synchronous and does not return until proc lib:init ack has been called.

 Debugging

 To support the debug facilities in sys, a debug structure is needed.
 The Deb term is initialized using sys:debug\options/1: